|

 Some Thoughts on Competitions

-The point I am trying to make here is that it matters not what model we fly, it is our performance and our flying ability that counts.
+The point I am trying to make here is that it matters not what model we fly, it is our performance and our flying ability that we are trying to improve.

 At one end of the scale I can remember a 19 year old modeller designing a model with blue foam wings covered in brown paper and Profilm, fixed undercarriage, balsa fuselage, fitting a twenty year old engine and winning the Intermediate class at the Nats.
 The airframe cost less than £40.